neilhewitt/Zem80/README.md

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+*Some files included in this project (ZX Spectrum ROM, Zexall instruction tests etc) are made available under a different license to this one, and this will be detailed in a readme.md at the appropriate point.
+You are required to follow the terms of those licenses or conditions in order to distribute those files.
+If you are not willing or able to do so, you may distribute this project with those files removed.*

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,